effect-handlers/effect-handlers-bench/README.md

 ## Contributing

-### Benchmarking chair
+### Benchmarking chairs

-The role of the benchmarking chairs are to curate the repository, monitor the quality of benchmarks, and to solicit new benchmarks and fixes to existing benchmarks.
+The role of the benchmarking chairs is to curate the repository, monitor the quality of benchmarks, and to solicit new benchmarks and fixes to existing benchmarks.
 Each benchmarking chair serves two consecutive terms.
 Each term is 6 months.